chessmasterhong/impact-atmosphere/README.md

 # Impact Day/Night Cycle Plugin

-A plugin for the Impact game engine that simulates a day/night system based on configurable time of day, day of year, and geographical coordinates.
+A plugin for the Impact game engine that simulates a day/night system based on configurable date, time, and geographical coordinates.

 ## Features

 * Dynamic ambient brightness during sunrise and sunset
 * Variable length of day and night based on geographical coordinates